Spatial structure of multipartite entanglement at measurement induced phase transitions: Multipartite entanglement in a measurement-only stabilizer circuit

 \section{Multipartite entanglement in a measurement-only stabilizer circuit}

-The measurement-only circuit family consists of circuits $C$ acting on sites $S$, consisting of $d$ alternating layers of single-site $X_i$ measurements with probability $1-p$ and two-site $Z_i Z_j$ measurements with probability $p$.
+The projective Ising model measurement-only circuit family consists of circuits $C$ acting on sites $S$, consisting of $d$ alternating layers of single-site $X_i$ measurements with probability $1-p$ and two-site $Z_i Z_j$ measurements with probability $p$.
 The initial state is a product state of $+1$ eigenstates of $X_i$ at each site.
-Because this circuit is a subset of the Clifford group, its entanglement can be determined from the stabilizers alone~\cite{Bravyi2006}.
+Because each circuit is a member of the Clifford group, its entanglement can be determined from the stabilizers alone~\cite{Bravyi2006}.
 Additionally, the extra restrictions on the stabilizers leads to a very simple condition for GME.

 Specifically, we consider the percolation model $P_{S,d}(C)$ on $d$ layers, where each layer is a copy of the complete graph on $S$.
 Each intralayer bond is open if a $Z_i Z_j$ measurement was applied to the bond's vertices at that particular layer, and each interlayer bond is open if no $X_i$ measurement was applied to the corresponding site at that layer (see Fig.~\ref{fig:moc_to_percolation}b for an example of $P_{S,d}(C)$ on the 1+1D circuit of Fig.~\ref{fig:moc_to_percolation}a).
 We consider the \textit{cluster surfaces} of that model, i.e. the intersection of any particular connected cluster in $P_{S,d}(C)$ with the final layer.
 The output of $C$ is a product of cat states~\cite{Nahum2020,Lang2020,Sang2020}